Microlocal Analysis of Quantum Fields on Curved Spacetimes: Content

-Sect. \ref{sec6} is devoted to the microlocal analysis of Klein-Gordon equations.
+Chapter \ref{sec6} is devoted to the microlocal analysis of Klein-Gordon equations.
 We collect here various well-known results about wavefront sets, H\"{o}rmander's propagation of singularities theorem and its related study with Duistermaat of {\em distinguished parametrices} for Klein-Gordon operators, which play a fundamental role in quantized Klein-Gordon fields.

-In Sect. \ref{sec7} we introduce the modern definition of Hadamard states due to Radzikowski and discuss some of its consequences.
+In Chapter \ref{sec7} we introduce the modern definition of Hadamard states due to Radzikowski and discuss some of its consequences.
 We explain the equivalence with the older definition based on Hadamard expansions and the well-known existence result by Fulling, Narcowich and Wald.

-In Sect. \ref{sec7b} we discuss ground states and thermal states, first in an abstract setting, then for Klein-Gordon operators on stationary spacetimes.
+In Chapter \ref{sec7b} we discuss ground states and thermal states, first in an abstract setting, then for Klein-Gordon operators on stationary spacetimes.
 Ground states share the symmetries of the background stationary spacetime and are the natural analogs of the Minkowski vacuum.
-In particular they are the simplest examples of Hadamard states.
+In particular, they are the simplest examples of Hadamard states.

-Sect. \ref{sec8} is devoted to an exposition of a global pseudodifferential calculus on non compact manifolds, the {\em Shubin calculus}.
+Chapter \ref{sec8} is devoted to an exposition of a global pseudodifferential calculus on non compact manifolds, the {\em Shubin calculus}.
 This calculus is based on the notion of manifolds of bounded geometry and is a natural generalization of the standard uniform calculus on $\rr^{n}$.
 Its most important properties are the Seeley and Egorov theorems.

-In Sect. \ref{sec9} we explain the construction of Hadamard states using the pseudodifferential calculus in Sect. \ref{sec8}.
+In Chapter \ref{sec9} we explain the construction of Hadamard states using the pseudodifferential calculus in Chapter \ref{sec8}.
 The construction is done, after choosing a Cauchy surface, by a microlocal splitting of the space of Cauchy data obtained from a global construction of parametrices for the Cauchy problem.
 It can be applied to many spacetimes of physical interest, like the Kerr-Kruskal and Kerr-de Sitter spacetimes.